Ricardicus/ric-script/README.md

 Nu e de slut
 ```

-# Code generation
+# Intermediate code generation

-I am thinking of inventing a bytecode language for this,
+I am thinking of inventing an intermediate bytecode language for this,
 for which I will compile my programs.
 After that I will
 build a virtual machine for this type of bytecodes.
 But I will start by implementing an interpreter for the